 We believe in the Jesuit ideal of cura personalis: education of the whole person, and we welcome you to learn more about the dynamic and thoughtful education that the College provides.
 Students explore the College curriculum through core requirements, leading them to an eventual concentration of study.

 The College also provides a three-tiered advising structure for students, including advising deans, faculty advisors, and peer advisors.
 Students receive advising from the dean’s office throughout their four years at Georgetown, in addition to a faculty advisor in their major.
-First-year students have the opportunity to get to know faculty through unique, small course offerings, including the Ignatius and Liberal Arts seminars.
+First-year students have the opportunity to get to know faculty through unique, small course offerings, through First-Year Seminars.

 Community Service, Research, and Internships